-It’s a frustrating problem I’ve faced on many occasions over the years, and contributed to my problem of getting an erection with a new partner.
+It’s a frustrating problem I’ve faced on many occasions, and contributed to my problem of getting an erection with a new partner.

-I’m happy to report though that I’ve found some effective techniques for dealing with this unfair and embarrassing problem.
+I’m happy to report though that I’ve found some effective techniques for dealing with this embarrassing problem.

 1. Wait until you’re 100% charged